code-z2/code-z2/README.md

 > 👉 Remember: Happy developers write better code!

-> These principles are credited to - Alexandre Zajac
+> These principles are credited to - Alexandre Zajac and they are here to remind myself to always do better in areas i can.